Uranium dioxide: Oxidation

 The electrochemistry of uranium dioxide has been investigated in detail as the galvanic corrosion of uranium dioxide controls the rate at which used nuclear fuel dissolves.
 See spent nuclear fuel for further details.
 Water increases the oxidation rate of plutonium and uranium metals.

-Carbonization
+Reaction with carbon

-Uranium dioxide is carbonized in contact with carbon, forming uranium carbide and carbon monoxide.
+Uranium dioxide reacts with carbon at high temperatures, forming uranium carbide and carbon monoxide.